 Average engagement

-In the Tweet List, you can check the number of replies, retweets, likes, and engagement for your tweets in a table format.
+In the Post List, you can check the number of replies, reposts, likes, and engagement for your posts in a table format.
 The default order is by engagement.
-You can also search for specific tweets.
+You can also search for specific posts.

 Download the average engagement data in CSV format